-11 Mistakes When Launching a Multi-vendor Marketplace
+11 Mistakes When Launching Your Multi-Vendor Marketplace Platform

-Business Operations
+I. Business Operations

-Mistake One: Business Plan
+Mistake 1: Business plan

 What is a business plan?

-To put it simply a business plan is a document that outlines the various aspects of your business.
+To put it simply, a business plan is a document that outlines the various aspects of your business.
 This should include the following:

-• How it will be funded
+• How your business will be funded

-• Clearly define who target users are (customers/vendors)
+• Who your target users are (customers/vendors)

-• Define your commission rates
+• Clearly defined commission rates

 • Marketing and advertising plans

-• Analysis of your competitors including price ranges, commission structures, affiliate systems and more
+• Analysis of your competitors including price ranges, commission structures, affiliate systems, and more

 • Onboarding systems for vendors & customers

-Mistake Two: Revenue models
+Mistake 2: Revenue models

 • Commission-based